 4. Loadout drops are the way to go

 Cash is important, then, but when you hit up a Buy Station it might be worth knowing what your priority should be.
-As we said, a UAV can be a huge help, but the top priority in your squad should be for someone to buy a Loadout Drop as soon as possible.
-These airdrops let your whole squad pick one of their standard multiplayer loadouts to swap into, getting their customised guns and equipment.
+As we said, a UAV can be a huge help, but the absolute top priority in your squad should be for someone to buy a Loadout Drop as soon as possible.
+These airdrops let your whole squad pick one of their personal loadouts to swap into, getting their customised guns and equipment.

 That's like slipping on a glove in this context, letting you get in the groove with a loadout you're comfortable with, and all of the best players use it to dominate.
 Follow suit, if you can!